J-cortes/NYS_A11Y/11PageTitles.md

 -   Some Web and non-Web applications and may include content that changes dynamically.
 In such cases, the page title should be sufficient to describe the purpose of the application.
 -   [HTML5 specification](https://www.w3.org/TR/html50/document-metadata.html#the-title-element) stipulates that an HTML document should have only one `<title>` element, AND the `<title>` element should be a child of the `<head>` element.
 However, in practice all modern browsers correct syntax errors related to location and nesting of the `<title>` element.
 Therefore, user agents that rely on the Document Object Model (DOM) will encounter the `<title>` in the correct location and will typically present only the first `<title>` element (if there is more than one) to the user.

-11.1 Test Procedure for Page Titled
+11.1 Test Procedure for Page Titles
 ---------------------------------------
 **Baseline Test ID:** 11.1-PageTitled
 ### Identify Content